iterative/gto/README.md

 <details summary="Virtual vs. Physical artifacts">

 - Physical files/directories are committed to the repo.
-When you register a new version or promote it, Git guarantees that it's immutable -- you can return a year later and get the same artifact by providing a version.
+When you register a new version or assign a stage to it, Git guarantees that it's immutable -- you can return a year later and get the same artifact by providing a version.

 - Virtual artifacts could be an external path (e.g. `s3://mybucket/myfile`) or a local path to a metafile representing an externally stored artifact file (as